A mating-of-trees approach for graph distances in random planar maps: Introduction

-We note that~\eqref{eqn-dist-lower0} does not tell us that $\op{diam} \left( M_{n} \right) \geq n^{\chi - o_n(1)}$ with probability tending to 1 as $n\rta\infty$, although we expect this to be the case.\footnote{In the case of spanning-tree weighted planar maps ($\gamma = \sqrt 2$), it follows from Theorem~\ref{thm-map-coupling} and a theorem in a previous version of~\cite{ghs-dist-exponent} that in fact $\op{diam} \left( M_{n} \right) \geq n^{\chi - o_n(1)}$ with probability tending to 1 as $n\rta\infty$.
-A much stronger version of this statement will be proven in forthcoming work by the first author and J.\ Pfeffer~\cite{gp-dla}.}
+We note that~\eqref{eqn-dist-lower0} does not tell us that $\op{diam} \left( \Mn \right) \geq n^{\chi - o_n(1)}$ with probability tending to 1 as $n\rta\infty$, although we expect this to be the case.
+In the special case of spanning-tree weighted planar maps ($\gamma = \sqrt 2$), a much stronger version of this statement is proven in~\cite[Theorem 3.1]{gp-dla}.

 In case~\ref{item-kappa6}, certain exponents for graph distances in the UIPT are already known (see, e.g.,~\cite{angel-peeling}), so we can deduce estimates for graph distances in the $\sqrt{8/3}$-mated-CRT map from our coupling result Theorem~\ref{thm-map-coupling}.
 For example, we get the correct exponent for the cardinality of a metric ball.